-The Itza Resort off the coast of Belize offers travellers a whole host of activities, including kayaking, fishing, beach barbeques and of course, diving.
-As one of the least populated countries in Central America, this Guatemala and Mexico sandwiched country offers guests and travellers a taste of the Caribbean Sea with an unrivalled tranquillity and freedom.
-50 km off the coast, Itza is a Belize diving resort which offers maximum comfort and luxury, ensuring that all travellers feel welcome and refreshed by the serene views, flexible activities and comfortable accommodation.
-Whilst the Itza Resort offers up a wide range of nearby diving spots, some mere half hour boat rides from the resort, there are some further flung diving spots of the Belize Coast which also deserve your attention.
-Below are just a few of the amazing spots off the coast of Belize, and their unique offerings for the budding underwater explorer.
+The Itza Resort off the coast of Belize offers travelers a whole host of activities, including kayaking, fishing, beach barbeques and of course, diving.
+As one of the least populated countries in Central America, this Guatemala and Mexico sandwiched country offers guests and travelers a taste of the Caribbean Sea with an unrivaled tranquillity and freedom.
+50 km off the coast, Itza is a Belize diving resortwhich offers maximum comfort and luxury, ensuring that all travelers feel welcome and refreshed by the serene views, flexible activities and comfortable accommodation.
+Whilst the Itza Resort offers up a wide range of nearby diving sites, some mere half-hour boat rides from the resort, there are some further-flung diving sites of the Belize Coast which also deserve your attention.
+Below are just a few of the amazing dive sites off the coast of Belize, and their unique offerings for the budding underwater explorer.

 Shark Ray Alley

 For the beginner divers making the most of theBelize diving packages, the Shark Ray Alley is a shallow area of sand where Belize based fishermen will discard and clean their daily catches.
 Their discarding of chum and bait in the area means that many sharks and stingrays are attracted to these shallows and provides ample photo opportunity for the wandering diver.
 If you are looking for that perfect diving photo, then take a snorkel to Shark Ray Alley.

 The Blue Hole